What is an inappropriate colloquialism?

-You probably already know you should avoid passive voice and check your work carefully for spelling errors, but are you letting other problems slip in?
+You probably already know you should avoid passive voice and check your work carefully for spelling errors, what about other problems?

-A common error in writing is using colloquialisms.
+A common error in writing is the use of colloquialisms.

 According to Merriam-Webster, a colloquialism's definition is “a colloquial expression.”
 To understand this definition, you must also understand what colloquial means.

 The dictionary defines this adjective as “used in or characteristic of familiar and informal conversation.”
 In other words, a colloquialism is an informal, familiar expression.

 Colloquialisms tend to be specific to geography.
 What makes sense to people in one part of the world may not make sense to others outside of that area, even if they speak and read the same language.

 For instance, Americans call a large vehicle a truck, while British speakers call it a lorry.
 Both words mean the same vehicle.